BrotatoBoiV2/Spud/DOCUMENTATION.md

         When that is done I can move on to the next version of the interpreter.

     Path:
-        Start off with comments
+        Start off with comments (DONE)
-        Then move onto the `say` keyword and allowing strings Then allow for setting variables
+        Then move onto the `say` keyword and allowing strings (DONE) Then allow for setting variables
         Introduce variable expansions
-        Have string concationation and allow for int to string conversion Allow for error handling
+        Have string concationation and allow for int to string conversion (DONE) Allow for error handling (IN WORKS)

     What is next?
         Loops